DavidCradock/X/README.md

 When changing themes, the GUI layout is consistent
 - Create a "renderBGimages" method inside the GUIBaseObject class, removing from all widgets that do this themselves for consistency reasons.
 - Then set each widget I've coded so far to use this new method (A pain for slider for sure, but worth it)
+- Implemented GUIBaseObject::renderBackground() method and have set GUILineGraph, GUI TextEdit and GUIButton to use it.
+Just GUISlider left to modify now.